learreDHDK/ccode/README.md

 				<td>Update frequency isn't stated, but there is timeliness in data.</td>
 				<td>Annually updated and timeliness is present in data.</td>
 				<td>Not updated because contains info about an agreement which took place between 2015 and 2016</td>
-				<td>"The dataset is cumulative since 2003 and the last update was in february 2019.
+				<td>The dataset is cumulative since 2003 and the last update was in february 2019.
 Probably every year the dataset is updated with new data, while maintaining the old ones.

-No notion of timeliness in data"</td>
+No notion of timeliness in data</td>
-				<td>"Inferred: not needed.
+				<td>Inferred: not needed.
-No notion of timeliness in the data and no update process because it is referred to a single year."</td>
+No notion of timeliness in the data and no update process because it is referred to a single year.</td>
-				<td>"Inferred: not needed.
+				<td>Inferred: not needed.
-No notion of timeliness in the data and no update process because it is referred to a single year."</td>
+No notion of timeliness in the data and no update process because it is referred to a single year.</td>
-				<td>"Inferred: not needed.
+				<td>Inferred: not needed.
-No notion of timeliness in the data and no update process because it is referred to a single year."</td>
+No notion of timeliness in the data and no update process because it is referred to a single year.</td>
 			</tr>
 			<tr>
 				<td><b>Consistency</b></td>